rksharma95/accuknox-cli/README.md

   accuknox [command]

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell discover    Discover applicable policies help        Help about any command install     Install KubeArmor, Cilium and Discovery-engine in a Kubernetes Cluster summary     Policy summary from discovery engine uninstall   Uninstall KubeArmor, Cilium and Discovery-engine from a Kubernetes Cluster version     Display version information
+  completion   Generate the autocompletion script for the specified shell discover     Discover applicable policies help         Help about any command install      Install KubeArmor, Cilium and Discovery-engine in a Kubernetes Cluster log          Observe Logs from KubeArmor port-forward port-forward KubeArmor, Cilium and Discovery-engine in a Kubernetes Cluster selfupdate   selfupdate this cli tool summary      Policy summary from discovery engine sysdump      Collect system dump information for troubleshooting and error report uninstall    Uninstall KubeArmor, Cilium and Discovery-engine from a Kubernetes Cluster version      Display version information vm           Vm commands for kvmservice

 Flags:
   -h, --help   help for accuknox